Discrimination against people with HIV/AIDS: Blood donation restrictions on at-risk populations

-Mounting public pressure has prompted countries such as the United States and United Kingdom to reform their MSM blood donation restrictions.
-In 2015, the United States substituted its lifetime ban for a 12-month deferral since last MSM sexual contact, although indefinite lifetime bans remain in place for sex workers and IV drug users.
-Despite these small steps in the right direction, the American Red Cross has recommended that the Food and Drug Administration (FDA) further revise its policy by adopting a 3-month deferral period for MSM, as this is the current standard in countries such as Canada and the United Kingdom.
-Overall, it is estimated that completely lifting the MSM blood donation ban could increase the total blood supply in the United States by 2-4%, which could help save millions of lives.
+Mounting public pressure has prompted countries such as the US and UK to reform their MSM blood donation restrictions.
+In 2015, the US substituted its lifetime ban for a 12-month deferral since last MSM sexual contact, although indefinite lifetime bans remain in place for sex workers and IV drug users.
+Despite these small steps in the right direction, the American Red Cross has recommended that the Food and Drug Administration (FDA) further revise its policy by adopting a three-month deferral period for MSM, as this is the current standard in countries such as Canada and the UK.
+Overall, it is estimated that completely lifting the MSM blood donation ban could increase the total blood supply in the US by 2–4%, which could help save millions of lives.
 Given the blood supply shortage during the COVID-19 pandemic, blood donation restrictions have recently become the subject of further criticism.

-On April 2, 2020, the Food and Drug Administration provided updated guidance regarding blood donation in response to the blood shortage caused by the COVID-19 pandemic.
-This change came following pressure from Democratic Senators and LGBTQ+ rights organizations such as the Human Rights Campaign and GLAAD to reduce the twelve-month deferral period for MSM and women who have sex with men who have sex with men.
-The updated guidance released by the FDA reduced the deferral period to three months, but did not meet activists' demands to base blood donation eligibility on individualized situations rather than "inaccurate stereotypes."
-On June 8, 2020, the American Red Cross implemented these changes made by the FDA and reaffirmed in their announcement of these changes their belief that sexual orientation should not affect blood donation eligibility.
+On 2 April 2020, the FDA provided updated guidance regarding blood donation in response to the blood shortage caused by the COVID-19 pandemic.
+This change came following pressure from Democratic senators and LGBTQ+ rights organizations such as the Human Rights Campaign and GLAAD to reduce the 12-month deferral period for MSM and women who have sex with MSM.
+The updated guidance released by the FDA reduced the deferral period to three months, but did not meet activists' demands to base blood donation eligibility on individualized situations rather than "inaccurate stereotypes".
+On 8 June 2020, the American Red Cross implemented these changes made by the FDA and reaffirmed in their announcement of these changes their belief that sexual orientation should not affect blood donation eligibility.
 These changes catalyzed increased advocacy to end the ban against blood donations from MSM and transgender women entirely.
 The National LGBT Bar Association launched a "End the Gay Blood Ban" Campaign which called on the FDA to replace the current policy that singles-out MSM and transgender women with an individualized risk-based assessment, a policy currently used in countries such as Italy and Argentina.
 This policy would assess a potential donor's personal risk factors rather than their sexual orientation.
-On April 16, 2020, GLAAD issued an open-letter to the FDA from over 500 infectious disease and HIV specialists, public health professionals, clinicians, healthcare administrators, trainees and researchers calling for a reevaluation of the updated guidance and the elimination of the blood ban in its entirety.
+On 16 April 2020, GLAAD issued an open-letter to the FDA from over 500 infectious disease and HIV specialists, public health professionals, clinicians, healthcare administrators, trainees and researchers calling for a reevaluation of the updated guidance and the elimination of the blood ban in its entirety.